alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 are excluded in step 2 above, hygiene is achieved since the package code being compiled doesn't have access to them.

-This gives us the desired hygiene property, however certain correct programs won't compile with this policy due to _module aliases_.
+This gives us the desired hygiene property, however some correct programs won't compile with this policy due to _module aliases_.
 In OCaml a module defined in one file may be aliased by another file, but when compiling code that refers to the aliased module, even indirectly, the directory containing the